Glossary¶

 It supports both monochrome and colours screens.
 However, it is slower than the other modes.

-The global update is recommended for optimal quality without any ghosting.
+The normal update is recommended for optimal quality without any ghosting.

 See also